Breast Pumping Tips And Tricks That I Wish I Had Known With Baby #1

 Among my top breastfeeding tips for beginners when it comes to pumping and storage is to freeze your pumped milk in small quantities!
 With my second daughter, I stored my pumped milk in 2oz. bags to freeze.
 This way I can vary the quantities that I need to thaw and very little of it goes to waste.
 It also thaws faster in such small portions!

 You will go through more storage bags, but it was worth it for me.

 This may sound like a no-brainer, but the entire time that I was pumping and storing breastmilk with my first daughter I didn’t realize that the bags should be frozen flat!
 I had a whole bunch of chunky little bags that I was trying to store upright in my freezer and they took forever to thaw!

-In case anyone else out there is as clueless as I was, another one of my top breastfeeding tips for new mothers is to freeze your breastmilk storage bags flat!
+In case anyone else out there is as clueless as I was, another one of my top breastfeeding tips for new moms is to freeze your breastmilk storage bags flat.
 This makes it much easier to stack or store the bags without taking up as much freezer room.
 It also makes them much easier to thaw.

 5. Store your frozen breastmilk bags upright in a box.